-If the external computer display is equipped with an HDMI input port and the computer is equipped with the HDMI output port, plug one end of an HDMI cable into the HDMI output port on the computer and the other end into the HDMI input port on the computer display.
+If the external computer display is equipped with an HDMI input port, plug one end of an HDMI cable into the HDMI output port on the computer and the other end into the HDMI input port on the computer display.

-If your computer is equipped with the HDMI output port, use an HDMI to DVI-D adapter to connect a TFT/DVI monitor, or use the display cable to connect the TFT/DVI monitor to the DVI-D port on the docking station.
+If your computer is equipped with the HDMI output port, use an HDMI to DVI-D adapter to connect a TFT/DVI monitor.